-Três Estrelas is a publishing imprint devoted to non fiction books, in the fields of journalism, history, politics, sociology, economy, philosophy, anthropology, psychoanalisis, literary criticism, biography and science.
+Três Estrelas is a Brazilian publishing imprint dedicated to nonfiction books in the fields of journalism, history, politics, sociology, economy, philosophy, anthropology, psychoanalysis, literary criticism, biography and science.

-The books published by Três Estrelas are intended for the general public, not only for specialists; the aim is to widen readers' cultural horizons with works that both enrich and entertain.
+Três Estrelas books are intended for both the general public and specialists.
+Its guiding criteria is to widen the readers' cultural horizons with works that both enrich and entertain their lives.

 Alameda Barão de Limeira, 401 - 6º andar, Campos Elíseos